Are raw bones safe for dogs and cats?

 One of the most controversial topics in veterinary medicine today is whether guardians should give bones to their dogs and cats.
-While there is growing interest in homemade and even raw meat based diets in dogs and cats, there has been an equal interest in the feeding of bones to our pets as well.
+While there is growing interest in homemade and even raw meat based diets in dogs and cats, there has also been an equal interest in the feeding of bones to our pets.
 In fact, the feeding of raw meaty bones to dogs and cats is a major part of the BARF (Bones and Raw Food) diet, developed by veterinarian Ian Billinghurst of Australia.
 Many guardians around the world have seen huge differences in their pets’ health when incorporating bones into their pets’ diets.

 Not only are bones a major source of calcium, phosphorus, and magnesium, but they also have been an excellent way in my experience and opinion of keeping pets’ teeth clean and free of tartar and gingivitis.
 Feeding dogs marrow bones, beef backs and chicken backs as well as feeding cats raw chicken wings can make a remarkable difference in the health of the teeth and gums of dogs and cats.
 The key is to NOT feed cooked bones which can easily splinter and cause obstruction, but to use fresh raw bones at least a few times weekly.
 In my opinion, feeding a diet of 50% raw meaty bones as part of Billinghurst’s BARF diet can be overkill in terms of exposing pets in the United States to potentially toxic levels of mercury, lead and arsenic, which are also concentrated in the bones of cattle, and easily measured and quantified.
 However, allowing pets the ability to chew up and/or ingest raw bones a few times weekly can go a long way in providing necessary minerals for healthy bones, teeth and other organ systems.